CogniQ/CogniQ/README.md

    apt install libcudnn8
    ```

-3. Manually uncomment the pytorch source, and swap the "torch" dependency lines.
+3. Manually uncomment the pytorch source, and uncomment the torch dependency line for 2.0.1+cu118

 4. Install the dependencies
    ```